bohandley/tree-visual/time.md

     add code to handle non exposed leaves clean and refactor code to include in zoomable treemap and collapsible tree

+1/8/2021
+  11:00am-2:30pm
+    Disable leaf selection that are filtered out

 NEXT(as of 7/14/2020)
   - New Features Needed
     - dataset filtering: create multiselects for each level(not leaves)